 Op.
 Example Description

 + A B + leaves A+B on the stack.

-- A B - leaves A-B on the stack.
+- АВ- leaves A-B on the stack.

 A B leaves AB on the stack.

 / A B / leaves A/B on the stack.

 MINUS A MINUS leaves -A on the stack.

-(Notice that the order of the operands for - and / [noncommutative operations in general] is such that if the operator were moved from a suffix position to an infix position [A B to A - B] the operands are in their customary positions.
+(Notice that the order of the operands for - and / (non-commutative operations in general) is such that if the operator were moved from a suffix position to an infix position (A B - to A - B) the operands are in their customary positions.
 Such a mnemonic aid is essential to help recall the order of arguments.)

 Op.
-Example Description MAX Α Β ΜΑΧ leaves the greater of A and B on the stack.
+Example Description MAX A B MAX leaves the greater of A and B on the stack.
 MIN A B MIN leaves the lesser of A and B on the stack.
-ABS A ABS Replaces a number on the stack by its absolute value. /MOD A E /MOD Returns the quotient on top of the stack and remainder be- neath after division.
-MOD A B MOD Leaves the remainder after di- vision on the stack.
-SIGN A B SIGN Give A the sign of B; if B is O, replace A with O.
+ABS A ABS replaces a number on the stack by its absolute value, leaving the sign in the variable SIGN. /MOD A B /MOD returns the quotient or top of the stack and remainder be- neath after division.
+MOD A B MOD leaves the remainder after division on the stack.